 - YouTube Resources: See this video from the Georgia Department of Behavioral Health and Developmental Disabilities CCBHC kickoff and search for others

-Also, remember that other healthcare organizations — within your state and across the country — have gone through this process can be valuable resources.
+Also, remember that sister centers within your state and other healthcare provider have gone through the process can be valuable resources.